Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

-\textit{Before the end of this section, if we want to talk purely about the effect of Maxwell charges as a specific result of our work, we should say that in \cite{36.1}, the authors found that for $q>1$ and $n=2$, the ratio $T_i^{min}/T_{c}$ is fully established, but in the present work, by adding the Maxwell charge to the mentioned black hole, we found that for $C\gg1$ the Yang–Mills parameter has no effect on the ratio, and in any case, the $T_i^{min}/T_{c}$ is equal to $1/2$, which has the same behavior as a four-dimensional charged black hole.
+Before the end of this section, if we want to discuss purely the effect of Maxwell charges as a specific result of our work, we should note that in \cite{36.1}, the authors found that for ($ q > 1$ ) and ( $n = 2$ ), the ratio ($ T_i^{min} / T_c $) is fully established.
+However, in the present work, by adding the Maxwell charge to the mentioned black hole, we found that for ( $C \gg 1$ ), under the condition that we still have had black hole structures (i.e., they did not convert into a singularity system), the Yang-Mills parameter has less effect on the ratio.
+In any case, ($ T_i^{min} / T_c$ ) is equal to ( 1/2 ), which exhibits the same behavior as a four-dimensional charged black hole.
 For $q>1$, when $C$ increases, the $T_{min}/T_{c}$ approaches the value of $1/2$.
-However, for $q<1$, the conditions are slightly different from the previous situation, because when $q=1/2$, $n=2$, and $Q_1=1$, the $T_i^{min}/T_{c}$ is equal to $1/2$ for all values of "C", which is the same as a charged black hole in four dimensions.
-Also, according to Table 1 to 3, it can be inferred that when $1/2< q< 1$, with the increase of Maxwell charge, i.e. $C$, the $T_i^{min}/T_{c}$ only approaches the value of $1/2$ and exhibits a more similar behavior to a four-dimensional charged black hole.
+Also, according to Fig. (\ref{m4}), we can see that for q>1 in the condition that there is no Maxwell charge, this ratio will be a constant value that is greater than 0.5, and this ratio will increase with the increase of q (in the figure as the dashed line is displayed).
+However, for $q<1$, the conditions are slightly different from the previous situation, because when $q=1/2$, $n=2$, and $Q=1$, the $T_i^{min}/T_{c}$ is equal to $1/2$ for all values of $"C"$, which is the same as a charged black hole in four dimensions.
+Also, according to tables (\ref{n1}) to (\ref{n3}), it can be inferred that when $1/2< q< 1$, with the increase of Maxwell charge, i.e. $C$, the $T_i^{min}/T_{c}$ only approaches the value of $1/2$ and exhibits more similar behavior to a four-dimensional charged black hole.
 If for $0<q<1/2$, the $T_i^{min}/T_{c}$ becomes further or smaller than the value of $1/2$, which is contrary to a charged black hole in four dimensions.
 In general, when $q>1$, for the increase of Maxwell's charge $C$, the $T_i^{min}/T_{c}$ is almost equal to $1/2$ and when $q=1/2$, for all values of the Maxwell's charge, the $T_i^{min}/T_{c}$ is equal to $1/2$.
-Also, when $1<q<1/2$, it is close to the value of $1/2$ and finally when $1/2<q<0$, the values of the $T_i^{min}/T_{c}$ become smaller than of $1/2$.}
+Also, when $1<q<1/2$, it is close to the value of $1/2$ and finally when $1/2<q<0$, the values of the $T_i^{min}/T_{c}$ become smaller than of $1/2$.
+The proximity of the ratio $( T_{min}^i /T_c ) $ to 1/2 for different values of ( q ) in the AEMPYM black hole indicates a specific thermodynamic behavior related to the phase transitions and stability of the black hole.
+When this ratio is close to 1/2, it suggests that the black hole undergoes a Joule-Thomson expansion where the inversion temperature is approximately half of the critical temperature.
+This behavior can be understood as a balance between the attractive and repulsive forces within the black hole system, influenced by the Maxwell and Yang-Mills fields.
+The parameter ( q ) affects the strength and nature of these fields, thereby impacting the thermodynamic properties and phase transitions.
+In the context of the AEMPYM black hole, the Maxwell and Yang-Mills fields play a crucial role in determining the thermodynamic behavior.
+The parameter (q) essentially modulates the influence of these fields, leading to variations in the inversion temperature.
+When ( q) is greater than 1, the ratio $( T_{min}^i /T_c )$ approaches 1/2 as Maxwell's charge (C) increases, indicating a stable phase transition.
+For (q = 1/2), the ratio remains exactly 1/2 for all values of (C), suggesting a consistent thermodynamic behavior.
+However, for values of ( q ) between 0 and 1/2, the ratio decreases, moving away from 1/2, which implies a shift in the balance of forces within the black hole system, potentially leading to different phase transition characteristics.